jentery/engl425/index.md

 *Prompt 4, Option 2*: Add a Comic to this Syllabus

-There are a lot of comics to read, and perhaps you want to write about one of them for this course---say, the comic you shared with us on April 12th.
+There are a lot of comics to read, and maybe you want to write about one of them for this course---say, the comic you shared with us on April 12th.
 This prompt is an opportunity for you to do so.
 After all, we could've easily studied five other works in this course.
 Imagine this scenario . . .

 The [Canadian Society for the Study of Comics](http://comics-scholars.com/wp/) invites papers on comics in the post-secondary classroom.
-They are looking for focused arguments (750-1000 words), informed by previous classroom learning experiences, for particular works that people, including students and instructors, believe should be taught and studied in the 2020s.
+They are looking for focused arguments (750-1000 words), informed by classroom experiences, for particular comics that should be taught and studied in the 2020s.
 These papers will be collected and published on the Society's website.
 There may also be a conference panel on the topic.
 Intrigued, you decide to submit a paper.

 Before you proceed, you should pick a comic you believe should be taught in the post-secondary classroom of the 2020s.
 (Again, perhaps it's the comic you shared with us on April 12th.)
 Since the Society invites arguments from previous classroom learning experiences, you may want to conduct something like a "gap analysis" of this syllabus.
 Where's the bias?
 What's taken for granted?
 Who and what are missing?
 Who and what should be included?
 Under what assumptions should they be included, and to what potential effects?
-Addressing such question should make for a compelling argument for the comic you select.
+Addressing such questions should make for a compelling argument for the comic you select.
 Also, for the purposes of this prompt, you can assume readers of the Society's website are students and faculty members who are familiar with comics.
 They will know terms commonly used in the composition and study of comics, and they may be familiar with the comic you select.
 You do not, by the way, need to select a comic published in America, written by someone in America, or illustrated by someone in America.
 We are, however, asking you to review what you learned in 425 before making your argument for another comic.
 Thank you for understanding.

 Your argument (750-1000 words) should:

 * Review your experiences learning about comics in English 425 and describe, if only briefly, what *each* of the five assigned comics contributed to your learning.
 The five comics are *Ms. Marvel*, *Destroyer*, *Monstress*, *Daytripper*, and *Special Exits*, and your descriptions of the contributions should be concise and specific.
 Here, you may want to review the syllabus and recall our conversations on March 29th.
-* Based on these experiences, make a convincing argument for why a comic of your choice should be taught and studied in the 2020s post-secondary classroom.
+* Based on these experiences, make a convincing argument for why a comic of your choice should be taught and studied in the post-secondary classroom of the 2020s.
 The argument should be contestable (people should be able to disagree with it), grounded in detail (evidence-based), interpretive (not merely descriptive), and relevant to the study of comics today.
 A convincing argument answers the "so what?" (or "why does this matter?") question common in literary and cultural criticism, and it sparks discussion rather than foreclosing it.
 It usually builds on existing scholarship, too: "While Sayers argues X, he assumes Y and tends to ignore Z. This analysis addresses that gap by refraining from Y and attending to Z." As you make your argument, you might want to recall our conversations on March 29th.
 * Draw the reader's attention to specific panels in the comic you selected.
 These panels may be included as figures in the analysis.
 * Engage *one* scholarly publication in comics studies.
 We recommend selecting a journal article, book chapter, or recorded conference talk that we already discussed this term.
-This way, you don't need to do extra research if you're pressed for time.)
+(This way, you don't need to do extra research if you're overwhelmed or pressed for time.)
 Here, you may want to recall our discussions of work by Julian Chambliss, Hillary Chute, Erik Loyer, and Scott McCloud, for example.
 * Use MLA style (8th edition) and follow the conventions of an academic argument.

 Once you've written your argument (750-1000 words), please submit it and any images you wish to include as an attachment to the "Prompt 4" assignment in Brightspace (link coming soon).
 Feel free to attach PDF, DOCX, RTF, HTML, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your argument:

-1. The analysis is grounded in details, including specific panels, from the comic you selected.
-It also draws from one scholarly publication in comics studies.
+1. The analysis is grounded in details, including specific panels from the comic you selected.
+It also draws from one scholarly publication in comics studies, one which we may have discussed in class.
 2. The analysis draws from your own classroom learning experiences in 425 and describes concisely what *each* of the five comics assigned in this course contributed to your learning about comics and contemporary America.
-3. The analysis communicates a clear, concise, and convincing argument for why a comic of your choice should be taught and studied in the 2020s post-secondary classroom.
+3. The analysis communicates a clear, concise, and convincing argument for why a comic of your choice should be taught and studied in the post-secondary classroom of the 2020s.
 The argument is contestable, grounded in detail, interpretative, and relevant to the study of comics today.
 It should answer the "so what?" (or "why does this matter?") question of criticism.
 4. The analysis is aware of its audience and venue.
 It is written for the Canadian Society for the Study of Comics, whose readers are mostly students and faculty in the Humanities.
 It follows the conventions of an academic argument and uses MLA style, and it assumes its readers are familiar with the study and craft of comics.
+It does not assume we (Faith and Jentery) are the only members of its audience.
 5. The analysis demonstrates you read and studied *Ms. Marvel*, *Destroyer*, *Monstress*, *Daytripper*, and *Special Exits*, and it applies what you learned from class lectures, discussions, and exercises on March 8th, 15th, 22nd, and 29th as well as April 12th.

 You should *not* circulate your argument publicly or online (beyond the course Brightspace).
+If, based on your argument, we (Faith and Jentery) decide to adopt the comic you selected for teaching comics in the future, then we will credit you in our course materials and/or syllabus.

 Submit your response now (link coming soon).